 - Fixing nitrogen into the soil without using synthetic fertilizers.
 Legumes are especially good at fixing nitrogen.

-- Providing valuable nutrients to the soil when the mature plants cut, worked into the soil and allowed to decompose there.
+- Providing valuable nutrients to the soil when the mature plants are cut, worked into the soil, and allowed to decompose there.
 Also called “green manure.”

 - Keeping your topsoil in place and preventing erosion.

 - Providing natural weed control as they will typically grow fast and choke out most weeds.

 - Promoting greater water infiltration and retaining moisture in your soil.

 - Reducing soil compaction and improving soil structures with cover crop tap roots.

 - Regulating soil temperatures during the hottest months.